m90/frederikring.com/content/pages/experience.md

 As an active maintainer, I contribute to the ongoing development and improvement of the project by collaborating with the wider maintainer community, addressing issues, and enhancing the tool to ensure it remains reliable and developer-friendly.

 <https://github.com/mantoni/mochify.js>

 ---

-## Freelance

-### Freelance software engineer _Jan 2025 → now_

-I use my generalist skillset to provide guidance and support to clients throughout all phases of their software projects.
-Recent work has involved migrating legacy self-hosted editorial software to a modern setup, creating static websites and building a self-service 3D compute job runner based on Kubernetes.

-### METERMADE _Jan 2013 → Mar 2014 (1 year, 2 months)_

-As one of the founders of METERMADE, I developed, designed, and managed a web shop specializing in customizable furniture.
-The platform featured advanced configuration tools that allowed users to tailor furniture designs to their exact specifications.
-In addition to building and maintaining the technical infrastructure, I handled day-to-day operations, ensuring a seamless user experience and reliable e-commerce functionality for customers.

-### Interactive Developer and Animator _Mar 2006 → Sep 2012 (6 years, 6 months)_

-As a freelance animator and developer, I contributed to a variety of projects in the fields of children’s television and education, often bridging the gap between creative animation and technical development.
-These hybrid roles required me to write code for interactive tools and applications while also producing high-quality animations to support storytelling and engagement.
-My work focused on blending artistry with technology to deliver compelling and educational content for young audiences.

----